magepages/mpdocs/docs/better-coupon/index.md

 * In the **Email** field:
   * Enter email(s) you want to send coupon code(s).
   * You can enter multiple emails seperated with a commas ``,``
-  * All generated coupons by this module will be sent to entered email(s) so make sure change them every time you generate a new series of coupon code(s) for different customers.
+  * All generated coupons by this module will be sent to entered email(s), so remember to change them every time you generate a new series of coupon codes for different customers.
 * In the **Generate & Send Button** field:
   * Clicking on this button to generate and send configured coupon code(s).
   * The number of success generated coupon code(s) will be informed after clicking.

-This is an example of the email informing generated coupon code(s).
+This is an example of the email for informing generated coupon code(s).

 ![bettercoupon7](https://i.imgur.com/fWCXgTM.png)